outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - dependencies
               - context
             - variable values (ranges, types, sequence, uniqueness)
-            - variable structures (components that use variables, like indexes made from a column or functions calling a function or using the same input elsewhere)
+            - variable structures (components that use variables, like indexes made from a column, code modifying/using a column, or functions calling a function or using the same input elsewhere)
             - variable structure variables (how many conditions allowed in a condition statement, or levels of nesting allowed in a dictionary)

-    - 'finding search path' problem

-  - structural similarity of logistical resource allocation & search path-finding problem
-    -

   - add to definitions
     - reason as source cause node ('this happened because of this causal factor')